 Exercise and everyday physical activity should also be included with a healthy dietary plan.

-Try to control when and where your child eats by providing regular daily meal times with social interaction and demonstration of healthy eating behaviors.
+Providing regular daily meal times with social interaction.
+Demonstrate healthy eating behaviors.

 Parents are encouraged to provide recommended serving sizes for children.

-Children and adolescents need at least 60 minutes of moderate to vigorous physical activity on most days for maintenance of good health and fitness and for healthy weight during growth.
+Children and teens need at least 60 minutes of moderate to vigorous physical activity on most days for good health and fitness and for healthy weight during growth.

 To prevent dehydration, encourage children to drink fluid regularly during physical activity and drink several glasses of water or other fluid after the physical activity is completed.